Shuvadip-Ghosh/Python-Projects/readme.txt

 This is a Repositiory where you can find small projects After cloing the repositiory you can run the setup.py file to install all the packages needed

+Disclaimer:
+The owner of this repositiory will not be responsible for any destructive outcomes or any unlawful or illegal use of these program.

 Except for PyAudio you have to install it your self because PyAudio has some problem With python Version And Other things So you need to iNstall it manually